Curtis LeMay: Career

-LeMay became a pursuit pilot with his first duty station at Selfridge Field with the 27th Pursuit Squadron.
-After having served in various assignments in fighter operations, LeMay transferred to bomber aircraft in 1937.
-While stationed in Hawaii, he became one of the first members of the Air Corps to receive specialized training in aerial navigation.
-In August 1937, as navigator under pilot and commander Caleb V. Haynes on a Boeing B-17 Flying Fortress, he helped locate the battleship despite being given the wrong coordinates by Navy personnel, in exercises held in misty conditions off California, after which the group of B-17s bombed it with water bombs.
 In March 1938, LeMay as a member of the 2nd Bombardment Group participated in a good will flight to Buenos Aires.
 For this flight, the 2nd Bombardment Group was awarded the Mackay Trophy in 1939.
-For Haynes again, in May 1938 he navigated three B-17s 620 nmi over the Atlantic Ocean to intercept the Italian liner to illustrate the ability of land-based airpower to defend the American coasts.
+For Haynes again, in May 1938 he navigated three B-17s 620 nautical miles (710 mi; 1,150 km) over the Atlantic Ocean to intercept the Italian liner to illustrate the ability of land-based airpower to defend the American coasts.
 In 1940 he was navigator for Haynes on the prototype Boeing XB-15 heavy bomber, flying a survey from Panama over the Galapagos islands.
 By the end of 1940, he was stationed at Westover Air Reserve Base, as the operations officer of the 34th Bombardment Group.
 War brought rapid promotion and increased responsibility.

 When his crews were not flying missions, they were subjected to relentless training, as LeMay believed that training was the key to saving their lives.
-"You fight as you train" was one of his cardinal rules.
+"You fight as you train," was one of his cardinal rules.
 It expressed his belief that, in the chaos, stress, and confusion of combat (aerial or otherwise), troops or airmen would perform successfully only if their individual acts were second nature, performed nearly instinctively due to repetitive training.
-Throughout his career, LeMay was widely and fondly known among his troops as "Old Iron Pants", and the "Big Cigar".
+Throughout his career, LeMay was widely and fondly known among his troops as "Old Iron Pants," and the "Big Cigar".

 World War II

-European Theater

 Colonel Curtis LeMay officially congratulates a bomber crew of the 306th Bomb Group in front of their B-17 Flying Fortress at Chelveston Airfield, England, June 2, 1943.